Volscente/NexusLLM/docs/LLM Evaluation.md

 - TruthfulQA
 - MMLU

+## Online vs. Offline Evaluation
+### Motivation
+Offline evaluation usually proves valuable in the initial development stages of features, but it falls short in assessing how model changes impact the user experience in a live production environment.

+### Definitions
+- **Offline** - Offline evaluation scrutinizes LLMs against specific datasets.

 # Metrics
 ## List
 - **Answer Relevancy** - Determines whether an LLM output is able to address the given input and certain context and rules ✅